Numenorean/keypresses/README.md

 }
 ```

-### Example of getting key state only if window is active
+### Example of getting key state only if current window is active
 ```go
 package main